The edpsy team

-In my free time I play a number of sports, notably hockey and badminton; I also like spending time with friends and working my way around Bristol’s many restaurants.
+In my free time I play hockey for a local club and look after my young son.
+I enjoy socialising and spending time with friends and family.

 I helped create the edpsy.org.uk site so let me know if you spot anything broken, or that could be improved.
 My expertise are in content and design, and in particular how to make sure the user and their experience is at the centre of whatever I’m working on.

-During the day I work in content design for government and public health.
+During the day I work in content strategy and design for government and public health.
 Previous to this I worked as head of content design for the charity Jisc, and UWE Bristol developing their use of social media and e-communications.
 I also worked as a consultant for Lancaster University Management School, advising and training North West businesses on brand and web development.

 I’m a sucker for a new service or tool so have far more logins than I know what to do with.
 I spend much of my free time surrounded by EPs, and have more than a passing interest in climbing, running and baking.